firmworks/FileViewer/docs/advanced-config.md

       ![FileViewer Displayed Fields Reset](images/fileviewer-advanced-settings-reset.png)

-1. The Lightning bolt represents the actions you cna take from the FileViewer Component
+1. The lightning bolt represents the actions you can take from the FileViewer Component

    ![FileViewer Actions](images/fileviewer-advanced-settings-actions.png)